networknt/light-doc/content/en/service/oauth/service/client.md

 #### /oauth2/client@get

-This endpoint gets all the clients from client service with filter and sorted on clientName.
-A page query parameter is mandatory and pageSize and clientName filter are optional.
+This endpoint gets all the clients from client service that were filtered and sorted on clientName.
+A page query parameter is mandatory and pageSize and clientName filters are optional.

 * page